Find out more about how the FSIF can help fund Cymru Premier League Clubs

 We have included safety categories based on the ‘Guide to Safety at Sports Grounds’.
 Where appropriate, the guide provides detailed guidance to help you assess the safe capacity of a sports ground.
 The guide can be found at:

 FSIF eligibility criteria

 You are eligible to apply for grant aid to meet the membership conditions of your current league.
-If you are promoted in to the Welsh Premier League from the Cymru Alliance League or Welsh Football League Division One, you are eligible to apply for grant aid to meet the membership conditions of the new league, but only after your promotion has been confirmed by the league.
+If you are promoted in to the Cymru Premier League from the Cymru North or Cymru South, you are eligible to apply for grant aid to meet the membership conditions of the new league, but only after your promotion has been confirmed by the league.

 We base grants on the league you were in at the time you submitted your application, and our Board retains full discretion regarding what they consider appropriate.

 |New open seating||No|

 |Upgrading open safe terracing||Yes|

 |Convert terrace to open seating||No|

 |Pitch perimeter hardstanding||Yes|

 |PA systems (initial provision only)||Yes|